lawrennd/snippets/_information/includes/entropy-nogo-probability-prescription.md

 \notes{[^practical]: Fortunately, even if I'm totally wrong, the tools are widely deployed in a number of domains and your efforts in understanding them will bear fruit in one domain or another.}

-When modelling in practice, we often account for this with cost functions.
+\notes{When modelling in practice, we often account for this with cost functions.
 We There's a funny thing about entropy too.
 A friustrating thing about modellingSo why should we look at entropy?
 One idea that will emerge across the course is the notion that probability tells us what a system will do.
 But entropy (somehow) tells us what a system won't do.
 For example, we know that perpetual motion machines can't exist because, by the second law of thermodynamics, the cause entropy to be produced.
 This tells us that if we see a wheel spinning, and we are not injecting energy into the wheel, eventually the wheel will stop spinning.
 It doesn't tell us the dynamics by which the spinning will stop.
 It doesn't tell us when it will stop.
 It just tells us that it won't keep spinning for ever.
 If we had the probability distribution that described the system, that would tell us when the wheel was likely to stop.
 So somehow probability tells us what's going to happen, where as entropy tells us whats not going to happen.
 We'll explore this intuition as we go through the course, but its behind the idea why we might look to entropy to place limits on the performance of an intelligent system.}

 \slidesincremental{
 * Entropy: no-go theorems